Jonathan dos Santos

-Jonathan dos Santos Ramírez (/es/; /pt-BR/; born 26 April 1990) is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club América.
+Jonathan dos Santos Ramírez (/es/; /pt-BR/; born 26 April 1990) is a Mexican former professional footballer who played as a defensive midfielder.

 Early life

-Born in Monterrey, Mexico, Jonathan was competing along with his brother Giovani in a youth tournament in France, where he was spotted by Barcelona scouts, who decided to bring him and his brother to La Masia for a trial.
+Born in Mexico City, Jonathan was competing along with his brother Giovani in a youth tournament in France, where he was spotted by Barcelona scouts, who decided to bring him and his brother to La Masia for a trial.